 NMFS Completes Internal Inquiry into Southeast Fisheries Science Center Observer Program Mismanagement

 May 2013: In December 2011, the APO and PEER (Public Employees for Environmental Responsibility) filed a formal complaint with the Department of Commerce Office of Inspector General (OIG) regarding mismanagement of SE United States regional observer programs, under the management of the National Marine Fisheries Service (NMFS).
 The OIG referred the investigation back to NMFS to conduct an administrative inquiry.
 Our complaint was based on a statement made by a fisheries observer who reported he was fired without cause, as well as multiple levels of mismanagement from both regional managers of NMFS and the observer employer for all SE observer programs, IAP Worldwide Services.
 We subsequently interviewed other observers, some who worked in other Southeast programs.
-The APO filed, on Mr. Jonathan Comb's behalf, another OIG complaint for his wrongful firing on December 8, 2011, through the OIG's Whistleblower Hotline, which is still pending investigation.
-NMFS provided us with this report on April 15, 2013.
+The APO filed, on Mr. Jonathan Comb's behalf, another OIG complaint for his wrongful firing on December 8, 2011, through the OIG's Whistleblower Hotline.
+NMFS provided us with it's report on the Southeast programs on April 15, 2013.
 Please see the entire report divided into sections below:

 NMFS Summary Report of its investigation

 Appendices 2-4: Internal Reviews; Reporting Protocols